-Pro-Russian rebel leader in E. Ukraine unveils plan for new state
+Pro-Russian rebel leader in east Ukraine unveils plan for new state

 Three former rebel leaders told Reuters in May that a top aide to Russian President Vladimir Putin decides how the pro-Moscow administration of eastern Ukraine is run and who gets what jobs there, challenging Kremlin denials that it calls the shots in the region.

-Additional reporting by Margarita Antidze in Tbilisi and John Irish in Paris and Andreas Rinke in Berlin; Writing by Andrew Osborn; Editing by Ralph Boulton
+Additional reporting by Polina Devitt in Moscow, Margarita Antidze in Tbilisi, John Irish in Paris and Andreas Rinke in Berlin; Writing by Andrew Osborn; Editing by Gareth Jones and Richard Balmforth